Admissions and Records

 Students may earn three to six English credits if their test includes an essay and the following scores are earned on the examination:

 A maximum of three semester credits may be granted for each subject examination.
-Only certain examinations are acceptable; inquire at the Admissions and Records office for the list of approved CLEP subject examination.
+Only certain examinations are acceptable; inquire at the Admissions and Records office for the list of approved CLEP subject examinations.
 Contact Admissions and Records for information on credit granted for course equivalents and/or elective credit for general and/or subject exams.
-Students will not grant credit if the student already completed an equivalent course.
+Students will not receive credit if they already completed an equivalent course.

-Upon receipt of an official score report from the College Board and a satisfactory essay when required, credit may be granted for examinations with a score of 3 or higher, with the exception of Foreign language and literature and human geography, which requires a score of 4 or higher.
+Upon receipt of an official score report from the College Board and a satisfactory essay when required, credit may be granted for examinations with a score of 3 or higher, with the exception of some examinations, which require a score of 4 or higher.
 In general, WNC will award credit as approved by the University of Nevada, Reno.
 Contact Admissions and Records for further information.

 When a transcript from another institution is received by Admissions and Records, the transcript becomes the official property of Western Nevada College.
 Admissions and Records does not release or provide copies of a student's official transcript from another institution to third parties or to the students.

-If the reason is not based on such a policy and the student disagrees with the decision of the first appeal the student may submit a second appeal.
-The appropriate Division Chair will be consulted for an opinion.
-Admissions will provide the Division Chair with a copy of the course description and any additional information submitted by the student.
-The Division Chair may designate a faculty member in the specific department of the course or the degree/certificate program to act in his/her behalf.
-The decision of the Division Chair and/or his designee will be final.
+If the reason is not based on such a policy and the student disagrees with the decision of Admissions and Records, the student may submit a transfer credit evaluation appeal.
+The appropriate faculty member in the specific applicable department and/or the division director will be consulted for an opinion.
+Admissions will provide the faculty member or director with a copy of the course description and any additional information submitted by the student.
+The decision of the division director and/or faculty member will be final.
 If the division cannot make a determination, the Registrar will make the final determination.
 If a request is denied, the student will be given a reason for the denial in writing.
-The decision of the second appeal will be final.
+The decision of the appeal will be final.